esuomi/git-revisions/docs/built-ins.md

 The format also has fallbacks for unversioned and unreleased projects, producing such revision patterns as `UNKNOWN-UNVERSIONED` and `UNKNOWN-SNAPSHOT` based on active context.

+Whenever `REVISIONS_RELEASE` environment variable is present, a non-snapshot release is assumed and build metadata is included in the version.

+Whenever `REVISIONS_PRERELEASE` environment variable is present, the value of the environment variable is used a prerelease identifier.

 Git tags are expected to be in format `vX.Y.Z`, where X, Y and Z are all positive integers.